sosiristseng/gensjulia/docs/development-tools.md

 ---

 - https://github.com/dfdx/Ghost.jl : a code tracer for the Julia programming language.
-It lets you trace the function execution, recording all primitive operations onto a linearized tape.
+It lets you `trace(f, args...)` the function execution, recording all primitive operations onto a linearized tape.
 - https://github.com/JuliaDebug/Debugger.jl : Julia debugger using the `@enter` macro.
 - https://github.com/JuliaDebug/Infiltrator.jl : `@infiltrate` macro sets a "breakpoint" in a local context.
-All code is completely compiled.
+All code is completely compiled and faster than `Debugger.jl`.
+[JuliaCon 2024 video](https://youtu.be/N4OUN8Js1S0)
 - https://github.com/JuliaDebug/JuliaInterpreter.jl : Interpreter for Julia code.
 - https://github.com/JuliaIO/Suppressor.jl :  Julia macros for suppressing output (STDOUT), warnings (STDERR) or both streams at the same time.
-- https://github.com/MasonProtter/ToggleableAsserts.jl : Assertions that can be turned on or off with a switch, without runtime penalty when they're off.
-- https://github.com/timholy/Rebugger.jl : An expression-level debugger for Julia, sans the ability to interact with or manipulate call stacks, but it can trace execution via the manipulation of Julia expressions.

 ## Documentation and report generation